“In order for children to wish to be excellent, they need to see and hear excellence. Your programs provide that opportunity.”

 TSO’s Clinics & Workshops are designed for middle and high school bands and orchestras.
 TSO ensembles work with band and orchestra directors to present a program that caters to the needs and abilities of their students.
 Clinics and workshops are scheduled throughout the school year and range in focus from fundamentals of music, to technique, ensemble playing and practice methods.

-For more information of the TSO’s school based programs, please contact Education Programs Manager, Alana Richardson at email@example.com or (520) 620-9167.
+For more information of the TSO’s school based programs, please contact Director of Education, Alana Richardson at firstname.lastname@example.org or (520) 620-9167.